solidi/hl-mods/workspace/redist/readme.txt

 Installation:

-- For Steam: Place both ice_betax and ice_betax_hd folders in the same folder as where hl.exe is installed.
+- For Steam: Place both ice_betax and ice_betax_hd folders in the same folder where hl.exe is installed.
-    - See this guide for a step by step guide on how to install this mod: https://steamcommunity.com/sharedfiles/filedetails/?id=174908119
+    - See this guide for a step-by-step guide on how to install this mod: https://steamcommunity.com/sharedfiles/filedetails/?id=174908119
 - For Xash3d: Since Xash3d does not support SD/HD model switching, install the ice_betax folder first where xash3d.exe is located.
-Then copy ice_betax_hd contents, and paste over the ice_betax folder, overwriting the SD models.
+Then copy ice_betax_hd contents, and paste them over the ice_betax folder, overwriting the SD models.

 How to Play:

 Start or join a Cold Ice server.
 You will spawn with fists and a randomly selected melee weapon.
 Don't forget you have an off-handed grapple hook and iron sights!
 (See below).
 Server and client options below will dictate gameplay.
 Then, have fun.

-If you dislike the "blue" theme, this mod has the optional to switch to real skins!
+If you dislike the "blue" theme, this mod has the option to switch to real skins!
 (See below)

 Commands:

 Client:

 - Steam only: Switch between original and HD models using the "Enable HD models if available" in Video options
-    - Or use "+_sethdmodels" in game startup parameters
+    - Or use "+_sethdmodels" in-game startup parameters
-    - See Installation above for Xash3d for support of HD models
+    - See installation above for Xash3d for support of HD models
 - "help" - Displays specific client Cold Ice Remastered options
-- "+hook" - Deploy offhand grappling hook
+- "+hook" - Deploy an offhand grappling hook
 - "+ironsight" - Use experimental iron sights when available
 - "impulse 206" - Use for kick function
 - "impulse 207" supports the punch function